Numerical calculation of the $k$-space second Chern number in four dimensions: Numerical methods for the Second Chern number

-For comparative purposes, let us first employ the lattice-gauge approach as a benchmark (Method I), which is a four-dimensional generalization of the FHS method~\cite{Mochol2018QST,Fukui2005JPSP}.
-This formulation ensures gauge invariance on a discrete lattice by constructing Wilson loops defined on elementary plaquettes.
-The detailed mathematical derivation and implementation of this method are presented in Appendix~\ref{Sec:FHSmethod}.
+For comparative study, we employ the lattice-gauge approach as a benchmark for calculating the $k$-space $C_2$ (Method I), which corresponds to a 4D generalization of the FHS method~\cite{Mochol2018QST,Fukui2005JPSP}.
+This method is detailed in Appendix~\ref{Sec:FHSmethod}.